 3. Preventing damage to sales and converting customers

 Successful brand protection must be able to demonstrate ROI.
 If a brand is able to prevent loss of sales to online infringers, they may also be able to convert some counterfeit buyers into customers.
 A study conducted by Oxera, on behalf of Corsearch and working with one of our customers, found that for every infringing social media account taken down, approximately 0.7-0.8 additional sales were generated as a result.
 Online Brand Protection is also able to increase your online sales by 3% each year, per brand covered, according to results of a commissioned study conducted by Forrester Consulting on behalf of Corsearch in 2019.
-Lost sales can also be recouped through converting certain unauthorised sellers and merchandisers to official partners, allowing you to reach audiences and channels previously untouched by your brand.
+Lost sales can also be recouped through converting certain unauthorized sellers and merchandisers to official partners, allowing you to reach audiences and channels previously untouched by your brand.

 4. Shutting down counterfeiting networks linked with modern-day slavery